microsoft/terminal/doc/specs/#4999 - Improved keyboard handling in Conpty.md

   - We could enable this with a different terminating character, to identify which type of `INPUT_RECORD` event we're encoding.
-* Client applications that want to be able to read full Win32 keyboard input from `conhost` _using VT_ will also be able to use OSC 1000;1 to do this.
-If they emit OSC 1000;1, then conhost will switch itself into `win32-input-mode`, and the client will read `win32-input-mode` encoded sequences as input.
+* Client applications that want to be able to read full Win32 keyboard input from `conhost` _using VT_ will also be able to use `^[[?9001h` to do this.
+If they emit `^[[?9001h`, then conhost will switch itself into `win32-input-mode`, and the client will read `win32-input-mode` encoded sequences as input.
 This could enable other cross-platform applications to also use win32-like input in the future.

 ## Options Considered